 Understand the Contract Details of Buying Contingent on Selling

-Contingent real estate has different contract details depending on house size and location.
-Therefore, before you settle and sign any contract ensure you understand the agreement first.
+Contingent offers have different contract stipulations.
+Therefore, before you sign any contract ensure you understand the agreement first.
 Understanding the agreement helps you know what to expect.

-Additionally, it gives you an overview of what happens when you accept an offer and how much time you have before buying another.
-It also helps you plan on effective ways of selling your house upon buying another.
+Additionally, it gives you an overview of what happens when you accept an offer and how much time you have before needing to buy and close on your new home.

 Considerations for Buyers